 The MMR vaccine is widely available in the territory at our clinics, through healthcare providers and at some pharmacies.
-The list of available sites has been posted on our Facebook page, @virginislandsDOH and in on our press release segment of our website.
-A designated Measels page will be added to our website within the next 24 hours.
+The list of available sites has been posted on our Facebook page, @virginislandsDOH and will soon be posted to our website.

-The current inventory of MMR vaccines in the territory are as follows: 486 doses at the VI Department of Health clinics; 108 doses at local pharmacies, and 1,048 doses at healthcare providers participating in the Vaccine for Children Program which serves the Medicaid, uninsured and underinsured population.
+19 The current inventory of MMR vaccines in the territory are as follows: 486 doses at the VI20 Department of Health clinics; 108 doses at local pharmacies, and 1,048 doses at healthcare providers participating in the Vaccine for Children Program which serves the Medicaid, uninsured and underinsured population.